gaurav-kamboj/aws/lambda-create-ami/README.md

 ![](http://aws.gauravkamboj.com/images/lambda-5.PNG)

-Copy paste the Lambda function from [https://github.com/rajgouravjain/devops/blob/master/aws/lambda/backup_instance_as_ami.py](https://github.com/rajgouravjain/devops/blob/master/aws/lambda/backup_instance_as_ami.py)
+Copy paste the Lambda function from [backup_instance_as_ami.py](https://github.com/rajgouravjain/devops/blob/master/aws/lambda/backup_instance_as_ami.py)

-Credits for Lambda function: [Rajgourav Jain](https://github.com/rajgouravjain)

-### Setup cron via Cloudwatch Events
+## Setup cron via Cloudwatch Events (to trigger Lambda function)

 - Go to Cloudwatch console.
 Click on Events - Rules.
 You will find the cron name which you created during the **Create Lambda function** step.
+- Edit the rule and set the cron expression to the as per your desired time.

 ![](http://aws.gauravkamboj.com/images/cron-1.PNG)

-To learn more on how to setup cron expression for Cloudwatch Event Rules check - [https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions)
+To learn more on **how to setup cron expression for Cloudwatch Events** check - [https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions)